 During World War I, the airplane became a new weapon of war.
 It was less than two decades old, and was used originally for reconnaissance.
 It didn’t take long for planes’ value in battle to be recognized.
 Soon, people on the home front had a new hero — flying aces.

-Being a fighter pilot during the war was not for cowards.
-The aircraft were open air and there were no safety features or parachutes.
-There was no protection from the weather or decrease in oxygen.
+Being a fighter pilot was not for cowards.
+The aircraft were open air — meaning no protection from the weather and no method to combat decreased oxygen levels — and there were no safety features either, including parachutes.
 To make matters worse, the training period was just a few days, if not hours.

-To be considered an ace, a pilot had to have a certain number of kills, the specific number varying between fighting forces.
+To be considered an ace, a pilot had to achieve a certain number of kills.
+The specific number varied between fighting forces.

-Let’s take a look at the exploits of four World War One flying aces.
+Let’s take a look at the exploits of four World War I flying aces.

 Manfred von Richthofen

 Perhaps the most famous flying ace, Manfred von Richthofen is better known as the Red Baron.
 The son of a Prussian nobleman, he joined the German Air Force in 1915.